ncss-tech/interpretation-engine/README.md

 3. link properties or insert new data
 4. apply logical / arith. operators to nodes
 5. **are the parsed rule trees correct?**
+6. how can we get required properties from SDA?